How to Make a Grazing Table for 40

 - Arrange sliced cheeses in both tall piles and lines for visual interest.

-- Add fruit and veggies: I typically add fruit and veggies next because I want to make sure that there is COLOR interspersed throughout the grazing table.
+- Add fresh fruit and veggies: I typically add fruit and fresh vegetables next because I want to make sure that there is COLOR interspersed throughout the grazing table.
 If you hold these items until last, you’ll have to squeeze them into the empty spaces.
+You can of course add dried fruits and pickled veggies instead of fresh ingredients, too!

-- Add everything else: Now, add nuts, desserts and crackers.
-Fill in all of the gaps and any empty serving trays that you have left.
+- Add filler ingredients: Now, add nuts, desserts and crackers.
+Fill in all of the gaps with these ingredients and any empty spots that you have left.
 If you don’t have space for all of these, no worries!
 You can replenish them throughout the night.

 In addition to the food, there are just a few non-food items you may need to complete your grazing table: